So, you’ve been swaddling your baby since birth and they’re quite happy with it…

 It is important to remember that some babies will take longer than others to transition out of their swaddle and you should prepare yourself for some brief sleep disruption during this time.

-On average, it can take 7-10 nights for your little one to get used to sleeping without a swaddle.
+On average, it can take a couple of weeks for your little one to get used to sleeping without a swaddle.

-However, if you feel that your baby is not ready to be unswaddled you can always leave it for a week or two and try again.
+However, if you feel that your baby is not ready to be unswaddled you can always leave it for a couple of days and try again.

-REMEMBER: If your baby has started to show signs of rolling over… you will have no choice but to ditch the swaddle for safety reasons.
+REMEMBER: If your baby has started to show signs of rolling over… you will have no choice but to stop using the swaddle for safety reasons.

 How To Get Baby To Sleep Without A Swaddle